IMG_1509-M

 • Camp Kahuna has purchased a Fogger, which will be used following provincial guidelines for cleaning and sanitizing high-contact surfaces, equipment and facilities.

-• Camp kahuna is equipped with proper PPE: anti-bacterial soap, masks, hand sanitizer, and anti-bacterial cleaner.
+• Camp kahuna has proper PPE: anti-bacterial soap, masks, hand sanitizer, and anti-bacterial cleaner.

 • All Staff have received proper training on COVID-19 protocols and policies.